Azure/Metrics-Advisor-for-Equipment.github.io/docs/02-Preprocessing your data.md

-# Preprocessing your data
+# ⭐Preprocessing your data

 Multivariate industrial time-series data can be challenging to deal with.
 This article will show you how to preprocess your data to Metrics Advisor for equipment.

+## 1. Data Storage

+**SQL Databases: **put metrics in a big table,have an index on timestamp.
+**Cons:**

+- ACID is a big overhead.

+- Unless you create a new table periodically,inserts will be come much slower.

+**Pros:**

+- Aggregations,groupings etc can be useful.

-## 1. Data format requirements
+## 2. Data format requirements

 Data format should be store all the sensor data in one file/table.

 - One table/ file per asset.
 - All sensors from that asset are represented in that one file/table.

-## 2. Data schema requirements
+## 3. Data schema requirements

 Metrics Advisor for equipment uses your data in the following steps: